-Attorney's fees for Maritime and Jones Act claims are 33 1/3% for both claims settled prior to and after filing the lawsuit when our firm represents you.
+Attorneys’ fees for maritime and Jones Act claims are 33 1/3 percent for both claims settled prior to and after filing the lawsuit when our firm represents you.
 We urge you to do your research and find a more competitive fee.
-Most firms charge 40% at the outset or right after they file suit.
+Most firms charge 40 percent at the outset or right after they file suit.
 Most cases are submitted to litigation before they settle.

-Additionally some firms will deduct their firm's percentage of the settlement claim prior to deducting the costs involved in prosecuting the case.
+Additionally, some firms will deduct their firm’s percentage of the settlement claim prior to deducting the costs involved in prosecuting the case.
 This ultimately leaves less for the client.
-The Cavin Law Offices deduct all costs prior to taking their contingency fee.
-This puts more money in the client's pocket.
+The Law Offices of Lyle C. Cavin, Jr. & Associates, deducts all costs prior to taking their contingency fee.
+This puts more money in the client’s pocket.

 24. What does “contingency fee” mean?

 That means if we win your case or obtain a settlement, you pay us a percentage of your settlement after costs are deducted and you keep the rest.

 If we lose your case, you pay us nothing.
 No fees, no expenses.
 Nothing.

 The advantage of the contingency fee in maritime injury cases is that it allows you to hire top-notch lawyers without a large upfront cost to you.
 It gives us a very strong incentive to get you the best settlement possible, because our payment is contingent upon what we obtain for you in your case.